 A further opportunity to propose the reference of a bill to a committee arises after the second reading of a bill.
 Standing order 115(2) provides that a motion to refer the bill to a committee may be moved at that stage without the requirement for notice.
 The legislative process is fully described in Brief Guide No. 16—Consideration of legislation.

 'Time critical' bills

 Since 2009, the Senate has adopted measures to ensure that 'time critical' bills introduced into the House of Representatives during the budget estimates fortnight may be referred to committees before the Senate returns for the June sittings.
 A motion is moved referring bills introduced during that period with provisions commencing on or before 1 July to the relevant committee.
 A committee may decline to examine a bill if, by unanimous decision, it considers that there are no substantive matters requiring consideration.

 The scrutiny of legislation by the Senate is also assisted by standing references to its three legislative scrutiny committees.

-The Scrutiny of Bills Committee established under standing order 24 examines each bill to determine whether there is a risk that personal liberties or civil rights may be infringed.
+The Senate Scrutiny of Bills Committee established under standing order 24 examines each bill to determine whether there is a risk that personal liberties or civil rights may be infringed.
 It reports its concerns to the Senate through a series of reports and alert digests.

-The Regulations and Ordinances Committee established under standing order 23 scrutinises all instruments of delegated legislation to ensure that the government’s power to make such delegated legislation is not in any way misused.
+The Senate Regulations and Ordinances Committee established under standing order 23 scrutinises all instruments of delegated legislation to ensure that the government’s power to make such delegated legislation is not in any way misused.
 More information on delegated legislation and on the work of the committee can be found in Brief Guide No. 19—Disallowance or in chapter 15 of Odgers’ Australian Senate Practice, 13th edition.